2ITB-Dromtorp/Skoleoppgaver_andreask/authentication/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Doctor (Document Editor)

+A website that lets you create and manage documents.
+Doctor gives you the opportunity to create simple and advanced documents with endless ways of customizing your text and layout.

+## Running the project

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [sussywusssy](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.